 - We have one of the only 12-Tesla imaging magnets for MRI in the world at our Advanced Imaging Research Center.

-- We have a leading core resources program.
+- We have a leading shared resources program.

 - OHSU has a strong research, teaching, and clinical partnership with the Portland VA Medical Center (PVAMC).
 In addition to active inpatient services, both the University and the VA Hospitals have extensive outpatient clinics.